Putting The Care Back Into Aged Care

-- An estimated 204,000 people live in residential aged care each year, and $3.9 billion has been allocated over the next four years to increase front line care.
+- An estimated 204,000 people live in residential aged care each year, and $3.9 billion has been allocated over the next four years to increase front-line care.

-Some of the ways the budget allocation will assist residential care improvements to include expanding the role of the Aged Care Quality and Safety Commission in addressing failures in care, improving access to primary care services ad medication management, and greater support for dementia care.
-In addition, increased care time for residents, including 40 minutes of care from a registered nurse and increased time of a registered nurse on the premises, will be funded.
+Some of the ways the budget allocation will assist residential care improvements include expanding the role of the Aged Care Quality and Safety Commission in addressing failures in care, improving access to primary care services ad medication management, and greater support for dementia care.
+In addition, increased care time for residents, including 40 minutes of care from a registered nurse and increased time for a registered nurse on the premises, will be funded.

 Safety in residential care facilities has been a frequent topic in the media spotlight and was a strong focus of the Royal Commission.
 An allocation of $231.9 million will enable additional site audits – an increase from 600 currently to 1500 in the next year alone.
-Additional measures will include regulation of the use o restrains and giving specialist dementia care training to providers.
+Additional measures will include regulation of the use o restraints and giving specialist dementia care training to providers.

 ‘Frontline Focus’ Financial Goals